| WHY is this medicine prescribed?

 - blurred vision or vision loss

 Ondansetron may cause other side effects.
-Call your doctor if you have any unusual problems while you are taking this medication.
+Call your doctor if you have any unusual problems while you are using this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online [at